QMSS-GR5069-Spring-2022/gr5069-homework-2-sw3614/README.md

 * note that you will not receive full marks if you leave pull requests unattended.

 #### (e) add information about script
+If this is a json script, I would want to know more about what this creating, where i can the output, etc.